-Elaine L. Chao is a Distinguished Fellow at Hudson Institute, where she works on jobs and the economy, trade and competitiveness issues.
+Elaine L. Chao was a Distinguished Fellow at Hudson Institute, where she worked on jobs and the economy, trade and competitiveness issues.
+She currently serves as the 18th Secretary for the United States Department of Transportation.

 An immigrant who arrived in America at the age of eight speaking no English, Chao became the nation’s 24th Secretary of Labor who served from 2001-2009, the first American woman of Asian heritage to be appointed to a president's Cabinet in our nation’s history.
 She is also the longest serving Secretary of Labor since World War II.